CabraLoca69/Linux-WE-SimpleUi/README.md

 systemctl --user reset-failed wallpaperengine.service
 ```
 **Preview shows nothing (blank) in a non-Kitty terminal, but the picker
-used to work fine** — some terminal emulators can inherit `$KITTY_WINDOW_ID`
+used to work fine** — `chafa` auto-detects which graphics protocol to use
-from a parent process even when they're not Kitty themselves (e.g. launching
-another terminal from inside a Kitty session).
-The picker checks both
-`$KITTY_WINDOW_ID` *and* `$TERM = xterm-kitty` before using the Kitty
-graphics protocol, so this shouldn't normally happen — but if you see it,
-double check with:
+based on terminal environment variables (`$TERM`, `$KITTY_WINDOW_ID`, etc).
+If you launch one terminal from inside another (e.g. opening Alacritty from
+a Kitty session), those variables can get inherited by the child terminal
+even though it doesn't actually support the Kitty graphics protocol —
+chafa then tries to draw a Kitty-format image the terminal can't render,
+and the preview panel stays blank.
+Check with:
 ```bash
 echo "KITTY_WINDOW_ID=[$KITTY_WINDOW_ID] TERM=$TERM"
 ```
 in the affected terminal.
+If it's non-empty and not actually Kitty, unset
+it before launching the picker (`unset KITTY_WINDOW_ID`), or launch your
+terminal fresh instead of nesting it inside another one.

 **Nothing happens, scripts exit immediately with a message about `DEFAULT`** — you haven't edited `~/.config/wallpaperengine/config` yet.
 See [Installation](#installation).